 Reading tip: Facebook scraping - BGH awards users damages

-However, the BGH regularly limits the damage to a low three-digit amount - which makes the compensation almost symbolic.
+However, the BGH regularly limits the damages to a low three-digit amount - which makes the compensation almost symbolic.

 Implications for practice

-In future, affected employees or former employees will have to present concrete and comprehensible immaterial damages.
+Affected parties In future, employees or former employees will have to present concrete and comprehensible immaterial damages.
 General feelings such as anger or frustration ("being annoyed") are no longer sufficient.
 This significantly increases the hurdles for claims for damages.

-Responsible companies, on the other hand, can breathe a sigh of relief: a breach of the GDPR in the context of employment law does not automatically lead to a payment claim.
-Nevertheless, the obligation to provide comprehensive information in a timely manner remains - also in order to avoid damage to image and reputation.
+Responsible persons Companies, on the other hand, can breathe a sigh of relief Infringement against the GDPR in the employment law environment does not automatically lead to a claim for payment.
+Nevertheless, the obligation to provide timely and comprehensive information remains - also in order to avoid damage to the company's image and reputation.

 Source: Judgment of the Federal Labor Court dated February 20, 2025 (8 AZR 61/24)